-Design your Plastic Clever Schools wall • Becoming a Plastic Clever School is much easier if everyone at your school knows about it.
+Design your Plastic Clever Schools wall •

+Becoming a Plastic Clever School is much easier if everyone at your school knows about it.

 One way to do that is to create a Plastic Clever School wall.
 Think of it like a giant display that everyone can see and that can be updated as you progress along your journey.
-MORE

-Your step by step guide to creating your Plastic Clever School wall 1.
-Ask your teachers if they can help identify a aood spot for vour display.
-Make sure its somewhere central in the school and big enough for you to fill with lots of 2.
-Start designing your wall on a piece of paper, so vou can fiaure out what you'd like to display.
-You'll want to include the three different levels, a checklist to tick off, pictures and information. a space for photos, drawings or posters, and somewhere to create a map of your school.
-3. Remember that you will 5.
-Make sure you take keep adding to your wall as you work through the three levels, so don't fill it up too soon!
-4. Let everyone know what they can create for the wall - drawings, posters, sticky notes with ideas for your school. photos and send them to us so we can see your amazing Plastic Clever School wall and share it on our website.
-MORE Use social media for good Social media can be a really powerful tool when it comes to taking care of our planet.
+Your step by step guide to creating your Plastic Clever School wall

+- 1. Ask your teachers if they can help identify a good spot for your display.
+Make sure its somewhere central in the school and big enough for you to fill with lots of pictures and information. - 2.
+Start designing your wall on a piece of paper, so vou can figure out what you'd like to display.
+You'll want to include the three different levels. a checklist to tick off. a space for photos, drawings or posters, and somewhere to create a map of your school. - 3.
+Remember that you will 5.
+Make sure you take keep adding to your wall as vou work through the three levels, so don't fill it up too soon! - 4.
+Let everyone know what they can create for the wall - drawings, posters, sticky notes with ideas for your school. - photos and send them to us so we can see your amazing Plastic Clever School wall and share it on our website.

+Use social media for good

+Social media can be a really powerful tool when it comes to taking care of our planet.

 We can reach more people and engage in good conversations about causes we care about by posting content on social media channels.
 Throughout your journey we are going to encourage you to share what you are doing and try to engage even more people.

-Here are our top tips - - Fact check first Be sure to check & reference your sources when sharing anything on social media. - · Be creative Make a video or create a piece of art that can help amplify your message. - Raise voices Seek out people who are playing active roles in local movements.
-Make sure you make everyone feel welcome. - Follow your schools guidelines Make sure you abide by your schools social media policy. - Be positive Whilst we shouldn't be afraid to shine a light on the plastic problem, upbeat, engaging and supportive messages will get you further than trying to shame people into action - Remember to tag If you want to draw attention to your post, for example from a specific person or business, tag them in your post to make sure they see it!
+Here are our top tips -

+- Fact check first Be sure to check & reference your sources when sharing anything on social media. - Be creative Make a video or create a piece of art that can help amplify your message. - Raise voices Seek out people who are playing active roles in local movements.
+Make sure you make everyone feel welcome. - Follow your schools guidelines Make sure you abide by your schools social media policy. - Be positive Whilst we shouldn't be afraid to shine a light on the plastic problem, upbeat, engaging and supportive messages will get you further than trying to shame people - Remember to tag If you want to draw attention to your post, for example from a specific person or business, tag them in your post to make sure they see it!

 Most social media channels are for users aged 13+.
 If you are under 13, it could be possible to share your messages safely through your schools social media channels instead.
 Speak to a teacher to find out who can help you with this.
-24 plasticcleverschools.co.uk Follow us at -@kidsagainstplastic @commonseas And use the hashtag -#plasticcleverschools Take action!